Last updated on:

 Zacro Protective Exercise Treadmill Mat

-Zacro isn’t a name you hear often, but their mat for under treadmill feet is basically one of the most cost-effective ways to get a large amount of coverage.
+Zacro isn’t a name you hear often, but their mat for carpet or under treadmill feet is basically one of the most cost-effective ways to get a large amount of coverage.

 I’m not entirely sure why they bother to include a lanyard with D-rings as an add-on, but it doesn’t hurt to keep it (I use mine to strap the stand-up rowing machine to my smith machine so it doesn’t tip over).

-This mat is pretty unique, because Zacro uses a blend of textured rubber as well as cotton.
+This easy to clean mat is pretty unique, because Zacro uses a blend of textured rubber as well as cotton.

 It means that the material will absorb some sweat, which is something big to consider.